First, the quick and easy stuff:

 Dean Ambrose vs Seth Rollins (Intercontinental Title Match) – Oh boy did this one take a beating.
 If there’s a ‘Most Crapped On Match of the Year’ Award this one is going to be a contender.
 Some of the heat was fair, some of it wasn’t.
 Whoever laid out the match must have been drinking; a blood feud born in betrayal should not have led to a proper wrestling match between the two guys.
 Even if it wasn’t a gimmick match they should have started out fighting and maybe settled down after a few minutes of that.
 Going over 20 minutes after AJ and Bryan just did that and right before the main event that everyone was chomping at the bit for put them in a bad spot as well.
 By the time this match came on a lot of people just wanted to get to the main event so anything that didn’t give them a jolt out of the gate was going to get pooh poohed quickly.

 In the days after there was a good bit of social media chatter making this an indictment against Seth Rollins, which I think is a bit much.
-Yes there are some valid criticisms towards him in my opinion that you can make coming out of this but if you’re coming to the conclusion that he should never be a main eventer then slow down a bit, ok?
+Yes there are some valid criticisms towards him in my opinion that you can make coming out of this but if you’ve come to the conclusion that he should never be a main eventer then slow down a bit, ok?
 My personal observation about Seth based on his matches that fell flat this year is that he hasn’t demonstrated the ability to turn chicken sh- into chicken salad when the need arises, whether that’s speaking up during the planning process or in changing things on the fly if something’s not working.
-I have no inside information as to how much he speaks up during the match layout process so I can’t tell you if he’s ‘do what they tell me’ guy or not.
-But if he isn’t then now is the time to get started.
+I have no inside information as to how much he speaks up during the match layout process so I can’t tell you if he’s a ‘just do what they tell me’ guy or not.

 TLC Match: Becky Lynch vs Asuka vs Charlotte Flair (Smackdown Women’s Title match)

 Match of the Night by a wide margin and a Match of the Year candidate.
 TLC matches can often devolve into it’s participants just doing stuff – hey, time for a table spot, make sure we swing a few chairs, did we do enough false finishers with the ladder yet? – so what makes the difference is the timing, how you fit the spots in, and the energy behind each one.
 The premise to the match beyond climbing the ladder to win is that the opponents are so angry with each other that they want to get violent beyond normal limits and use the tables, ladders, and chairs to hurt each other on the way to victory.
 But the weaponry needs to be inserted into the match at points that make sense and not just because you haven’t done the spot yet.
-This was the most coherent TLC I have watched in some time for that very reason.
-Everything that transpired made sense within the context of the match.
+This match definitely met that standard.

 Speaking of which, Charlotte’s performance in this match from the insane bumps she took to the pure viciousness and physicality of her attacks capped a year in which I’d say she was the best big match performer in the entire company.
 Four all time great performances in big matches this year – on this show, against Rousey at Survivor Series, against Becky at Evolution and against Asuka at WrestleMania.
 And she puts her body through hell more than all the women and most of the men in these matches, not in a wild and crazy Mick Foley kind of way but in purely physical and violent way that she absolutely would not be doing for any reason other than to prove how great she is in there.
 If you ask me she absolutely should face Rousey at WrestleMania; if Becky gets the match it should only be in a triple threat.
 To leave Charlotte out of that and stick her in the battle royal would be absolutely stupid because there is no way you will convince me that Ronda vs Becky one on one would be anywhere as good a match as a singles match between Ronda and Charlotte or a triple threat.
 As hot an act as Becky has been the last four months of the year what happens after the opening bell rings does matter and she was not the best there this year by one bit.
 You can take that as a dis but I think it’s the truth.

 And finally, hail to the victor.
 I said on Twitter shortly after the match that Asuka winning here was better for her than winning at WrestleMania would have been.
 I stand by that a week later.
 Moments matter as much and usually more than the matches themselves and winning this match, after a year of ups and downs where the audience has had a chance to see her lose and bounce back, is a bigger moment than if she’d beaten Charlotte at WrestleMania this year.
-For one winning a match against Charlotte means more right now than it did then, and more importantly for Auska we had a bigger reason to root for her know than earlier this year.
+For one winning a match against Charlotte means more right now, at the end of a year of all time great performances, than it did then earlier in the year and more importantly for Auska we had a bigger reason to root for her know than then.
 Going into WrestleMania the only reasons for her to win was because she went undefeated in NXT, hadn’t lost on the main roster, and is a great wrestler.
 There was no emotional buy in yet from the people who hadn’t seen her in NXT and it would have been a merit badge victory only justified by credentials with no real story.
 Whereas here she got a great cheer from a crowd that has been on fire for Becky Lynch every time she’s shown up since Summerslam.
 That came not because a great wrestler won a great match but because they were happy for the wrestler that won the match.
 Credentials alone don’t get you that.

 Very good and often great show start to finish at a time when they desperately needed to have one.
 December is often a nothing happening part of the year regardless and the injuries and illnesses that have plagued the roster, especially on the RAW side, have exacerbated that.
 So like they did in 2015 they dug down deep and everyone gave a great effort.
 But none more than the ladies, who in my opinion did as much here to stake their claim as they did at Evolution back in October.
 All in all, a great way to end the Pay Per View Year.